alsrdn/payments-engine/README.md

 This cache will store deposit and withdraw transactions and will keep only the most recently used transactions in memory.
 Each cache is initialized with a fixed capacity.
 When this size is exceeded the least recently used items are evicted from memory into a backing store database.

 There are several implementations for the backing store database in the `transaction_cache` module.
 This is because the implementation was started using `sled` as a backing store which turned out to consume more memory than expected.
 The next storage backend implemented was `rocksdb` which worked well to limit memory usage but was really slow to compile.
 The default implementation now uses a simple KV store implemented using SQLite.
 There is still support for the `rocksdb` implementation using an optional feature.
+Another implementation that was considered was to encode each transaction with bincode and serialize it to disk in a separate file (the filename would be the transaction id).
+Ultimatelly this may be problematic since the number of files may be exceeded on some filesystems.
+It would be better to bundle up multiple transactions in a single file but that would mean either implementing an index or searching linearly through the file (on a slow media).
+Instead of re-inventing the wheel I chose to evaluate well established KV storage options.

 The `test_cache_memory_usage` integration test was used to validate the memory consumption.
 It's also the reason that the `transaction_cache` module is public.